seancolsen/querydown/compiler/src/tests/corpus.md

 ### List aggregate with descending ORDER BY

-> Issues with an array of their label names sorted reverse-alphabetically.
+> Issues with an array of their distinct label names sorted reverse-alphabetically.

 ```qd
 #issues $id $#labels.name%list(\\name \d)